dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/02_string_format.md

   the formats reflect that.
 * Seems suitable for building foundational systems by datetime specialists, but not for the rank-and-file programmers.
-* There is a huge body of existing questions about it on Stack Overflow, many of which concern some specific implementation.
-If we adopt this format but change it, these questions and answers may add to the confusion.
 * Surprising behavior in corner cases.
   Example: <https://github.com/StarRocks/starrocks/blob/362528867139fde9f0cfa5300e3872cdb92ee156/fe/fe-core/src/main/java/com/starrocks/common/util/DateUtils.java>
   Here, `yyyy` was used for parsing, but because it's year-of-era and not